Molletes Mexicanos

 • Butter – buttering and toasting the bread before assembling the sandwich elevates it above an everyday experience.
 Trust me on this one…don’t skip this step!

-• Beans refried beans are the best for this!!!
+• Beans – homemade refried pinto beans are the best for this!!!
 There is no way around it.
 Cook a batch of my refried beans and keep them in the freezer ready to go for these quick recipes.
+Another option are these refried black beans.

 • The salsa – the typical salsa used on molletes is salsa fresca (aka pico de gallo).
 However, you can use your favorite salsa … just make your pick!